-Jay’s involvement in the sport of ice hockey is deep seated (his sister, Leah, was born at Madison Square Garden during a Rangers’ playoff game) and he was highly active in the development of youth hockey on Long Island and in New York City during his high school years.
+Jay’s involvement in the sport of ice hockey is deep seated (his sister, Leah, was born at Madison Square Garden during a New York Rangers’ playoff game) and he was highly active in the development of youth hockey on Long Island and in New York City during his high school years.

 His NHL responsibilities commenced with his work as a video analyst for several teams including the New York Rangers, Edmonton Oilers, and Vancouver Canucks (under Coach Roger Neilson).
 After working under Rangers’ and 1980 U.S. Olympic Gold Medal winning coach Herb Brooks, Jay was retained to oversee the most prominent management company in the sport.
 In 2003, SFX Hockey was renamed PuckAgency, LLC.

-He has acted on behalf of hockey players from the United States, Canada, Sweden, Finland, Russia, and the Czech and Slovak Republics.
+He has acted on behalf of hockey players from the United States, Canada, Sweden, Finland, Russia, Denmark and the Czech and Slovak Republics.

 Jay is an honors graduate of Union College, where he served as a player and graduate assistant hockey coach.